Profile

 Biography

 My research addresses questions of performance, approaches to theatre-making and acting processes.
-To date, I have published four books on acting and have recently co-edited Research and Development in British Theatre which will be published by Bloomsbury next year.
-I am currently writing a book which explores the work of the National Theatre Studio.
-My past publications have explored acting processes for television, including Acting in British Television and Exploring Television Acting, both written with Christopher Hogg, and documentary theatre, including Acting in Documentary Theatre and Playing for Real, alongside a number of articles.
+I have recently co-edited Research and Development in British Theatre with Katherine Graham, Karen Quigley and Mark Love-Smith, all colleagues in the School of ACT.
+I am currently writing a book under contract to Bloomsbury, exploring the work of the National Theatre Studio.
+My past publications have explored acting processes for television, including Acting in British Television and Exploring Television Acting, both written with Christopher Hogg, and documentary theatre, including Acting in Documentary Theatre and Playing for Real, co-edited with Mary Luckhurst, alongside a number of articles and chapters.

 I have held visiting professorships at the Université de Picardie Jules Verne and Concordia University, Montreal, where I was scholar-in-residence at the Acts of Listening Lab.